Generation-Skipping Transfer Taxes

 The federal government imposes transfer taxes on gratuitous transfers, primarily in the form of gift and estate taxes.
 The government's objective was to impose transfer taxes on each generation, but before 1987, wealthy people avoided such transfer taxes by funding a dynasty trust, which would distribute income to its beneficiaries and even principal according to an ascertainable standard for generation after generation in perpetuity or until the rule against perpetuities ended the life of the trust.
 Although transfer taxes were imposed on the money to fund the trust, once they were paid, no additional transfer tax liability was incurred for as long as the trust persisted.

 To prevent the above scenario, Congress, in the Tax Reform Act of 1986, enacted the generation-skipping transfer tax.
-The generation-skipping transfer (GST) tax (sometimes abbreviated as GSTT) is an additional transfer tax imposed on any transfer where the number of generations between the donor and the donee is greater than 1, as for instance, when a grandparent gives a grandchild a substantial gift, either while still alive or by will.
+The generation-skipping transfer (GST) tax (sometimes abbreviated as GSTT) is an additional transfer tax imposed on any transfer where the number of generations between the donor and the donee exceeds 1, as for instance, when a grandparent, either while alive or by will, gives a grandchild a substantial gift.
 The GST tax is additional, because it is in addition to the gift or estate tax.

-Because the GST tax is an additional tax and is equal to the highest estate tax rate, the total tax paid can actually be greater than the amount given.
+Because the GST tax is an additional tax, equal to the highest estate tax rate of 35%, the total tax paid may exceed the amount given.